LCOGT/banzai/docs/index.rst

 The WCS is found by using Astrometry.net (Lang et al. 2012, ascl:1208.001, http://astrometry.net).
 We use the catalog from the source detection (the previous step) as input.

+We have built our astrometry.net index files from the recent GAIA DR2 catalog.
+This is an exceptionally clean catalog that reduces false positives and improves the likelihood of finding a solve for a given frame.

 We adopt a code tolerance of 0.003 (a factor of 3 smaller than the default), but increase the centroid uncertainty to be 20 pixels.
 The large centroid uncertainty allows the algorithm to find quads even if the initial guess is quite poor and even if there is significant distortion.
 However, decreasing